Clinton-Davis/davisEstate/README.md

 The listing detials page has all the images of the listing and the agent that is looking after it.
 There is more info about the listing here with a detialed description, and a google maps on the address.
-Hear is where you can contact the agent to make an inquiry about the listing.
+Hear is where you can contact the agent to make an Enquiries about the listing.

 ##### Search